nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     2. Copy the downloaded jar file into an empty folder.
     3. Navigate your command prompt to the folder containing the downloaded jar file and run the command `java -jar <fileName>`.

-        Lunch the application by double-clicking only as a last resort if the command does not work.
+        Launch the application by double-clicking only as a last resort if the command does not work.

 2. Saving window size and location preferences.
     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.